 When referring to the entire solution that includes all components: Microsoft Endpoint Manager

 - On first reference, use the full brand name: Microsoft Endpoint Configuration Manager

 - For space-constrained use: ConfigMgr, only in instances where the general use name doesn't fit

 Yes!
 As announced at Microsoft Ignite 2019, if you're licensed for Configuration Manager, then you're also now licensed for Intune to co-manage your Windows PCs.
 For more information, see the Product and licensing FAQ.

 Why do I still see "System Center Configuration Manager" some places?

 It takes time to make changes across all products, services, and supporting materials like documentation.

 There are also some fundamental components that may never change.
 The main Windows service on site servers is still SMS_Executive.
-The GitHub repository that supports this documentation will continue to be SCCMDocs.

 Learn about the what's new in Configuration Manager incremental versions.